 Intake for the Healthy Minds program has transitioned to become part of the Connect to Wellbeing service being delivered by Neami National.
-This initial transition is part of a broader intake, assessment and referral service for mental health and drug and alcohol supports across the North Coast that will be rolled out over the coming months.
+This transition is part of a broader intake, assessment and referral service for mental health and drug and alcohol supports across the North Coast.

 Neami National are a community-based mental health provider with over 30 years’ experience supporting better mental health and wellbeing in local communities.
 Neami’s experience of working in close partnership with local GPs and service providers to deliver successful intake, assessment and referral services will be highly valuable to help us achieve better mental health and wellbeing on the North Coast.